The1AndOnlyAlex/The1AndOnlyAlex/README.md

 - 👋 Hi, I’m @The1AndOnlyAlex
-- 👀 I’m interested in Java
+- 👀 I’m interested in System Control Design
-- 🌱 I’m currently learning Java
+- 🌱 Currently pursuing EE/CE
-- 💞️ I’m looking to collaborate on Java
-- 📫 How to reach me: Java
+- 📫 How to reach me: alex.l.duan@gmail.com

 <!---
 The1AndOnlyAlex/The1AndOnlyAlex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.